-Wild Frontier dog food trays receives the Advisor’s second-highest tier rating of 4.5 stars.
+Wild Frontier Dog Food in trays receives the Advisor’s second-best rating of 4.5 stars.

-The Wild Frontier product line includes 4 dog food trays.
+The Wild Frontier product line, a sub-brand of Nutro, includes the 4 dog food recipes listed below.

 - Wild Frontier Chicken Loaf and Chicken Cuts [M]